Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 But Sydney, my Australian shepherd-corgi mix, still loved her crate until the end.
 She slept in it every night, and it was her safe space.
 I often found her curled up there, taking a nap.

-With Nutmeg, I put her crate in my bedroom to hear her easily when she needed to go out during the night.
-In the beginning, she woke me up two or three times a night.
-But she never had an accident in her crate.
-And it didn’t take more than about a week before she slept through the night.
+Initially, she woke me up two or three times a night, but she never had an accident in her crate.
+And it didn’t take more than a week before she slept through the night.

 Puppy training 101: Obedience training

-Thorpe encourages owners to wait until their puppies are 12 weeks to15 weeks old before starting formal obedience training or attending training classes.
 She also suggests they attend four or more puppy socialization classes and start working with their puppies at home before attending obedience classes.

-The lessons at home can be as simple as helping your puppy learn to control her bite.
 Puppy teeth can be razor-sharp.
 As they start teething, puppies want — and need — to use their mouths more because they hurt.

-Thorpe says that dog owners need to do something similar if a puppy bites.
-“Pull your hand away and say, ‘Oww.’
-If the dog bites again, say ‘oww’ and then walk away.”
+Thorpe says dog owners must do something similar if a puppy bites.

 Removing yourself — for 30 seconds to a minute — sends the message to your puppy that if I bite too hard, mom goes away, she says.
 “You want your dog to understand how much is too much.”

-You also can use safe chew toys to help your dog work off her need to bite or chew.
+You can also use safe chew toys to help your dog work off her need to bite or chew.

 Mix training with playtime